Our verdict

 Uh-oh, it's can't take the heat

-The upper is very padded; it's comfortable straight out of the box.
+The shoe's upper is very well padded and it's comfortable straight out of the box.
+Measuring the tongue thickness, for example, returned 10 mm which is 4 mm thicker than the average!

-Because of this, road runners claim that they haven't had any hot spots or blisters.
-So much so that they find it a "homey match" for all-day, casual wear.
+Because of this, we haven't had any hot spots or blisters and the shoe also feels very comfortable for all-day, casual wear.

 Nike Pegasus 39 tongue thickness

-But of course, this comes with a price.
+But of course, all this comfort comes with a price.
 And that's breathability (or the lack thereof).
-One runner claims that even when running between 6 to 8 AM in Malaysia where the sun is not scorching hot yet, his feet begged for the shoe to be taken off.
+Testing the shoe on a moderately warm summer day (when the sun wasn't even scorching hot yet), our feet wanted the shoe to be off.

 As durable as a Pegasus can be